core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 \[

 NOTE: In the case its EDHOC session has become invalid, a peer is unable to utilize the first method based on the EDHOC-KeyUpdate() function.
 In such a case, rather than running the EDHOC protocol again, it is preferable to fall back for the second method based on HKDF-Expand().
 In order for the peer to signal the need for such a fall back, the seventh least significant bit in the 'x' byte of the OSCORE Option can be used.
-This may further justify a possible restructuring of the pseudocode, as two distincts updateCtx() functions implementing one method each.
+This may further justify a possible restructuring of the pseudocode, as two distinct updateCtx() functions implementing one method each.

 \]